chazlarson/Plex-Meta-Manager-Wiki/config/operations.md

 ## Operations
-There are multiple different Library Operations you can have preformed on each of your libraries.
+There are a variety of Library Operations that can be utilized in a library.

-You can define which operations you want to run under the `operations` attribute you can define per library.

-A simple example of using some operations is below:
+Within each library definition, operations can be defined by using the `operations` definition, as demonstrated below.

 ```yaml
 libraries:
   Movies: